deejaygraham/deejaygraham.github.io/_posts/2014-12-15-sketchnotes-from-ace-2014.markdown

 hero: agile
 ---

-A few months back I was lucky enough to be accepted by [Paul Klipp](https://twitter.com/paulklipp) as one of the people to produce a sketchnote of a talk from the [ACE!
-2014](http://aceconf.com) conference to be included in the conference proceedings along with slides and transcripts of the talks.
+A few months back I was lucky enough to be accepted by <a href="https://twitter.com/paulklipp">Paul Klipp</a> as one of the people to produce a sketchnote of a talk from the <a href="http://aceconf.com">ACE!
+2014</a>
+conference to be included in the conference proceedings along with slides and transcripts of the talks.